What Size to Buy

 allow 1/2 pound per adult if using a boneless turkey breast.

-- If you want leftovers, buy a turkey 2-4 pounds larger than you need and make one of these delicious dishes.
+If you want leftovers for more turkey recipes, buy a turkey 2-4 pounds larger than you need and make one of these delicious dishes.

 Note: For unstuffed turkeys of the same weight, reduce total cooking time by 15 to 45 minutes.

-A sensational jam of tart apple, sweet onion, and roasted garlic contributes amazing flavor to a traditional roast turkey.
-Brushing on the jam during roasting forms a delicious crust, adding great texture contrast to the juicy turkey.
+A jam of tart apple, sweet onion, and roasted garlic flavors a traditional roast turkey.
+Brushing on the jam during roasting forms a delicious crust for a tasty contrast to the juicy turkey.

 Create your own:

-- Always mix stuffing just before stuffing and roasting the bird -- do not stuff in advance
+Always mix stuffing ingredients just before stuffing and roasting the bird—do not stuff in advance.

-With the flavors of the classic New Orleans dish, this stuffing is rich and decadent -- with a healthy dose of spinach for good measure.
+The flavors of the classic New Orleans dish make this stuffing rich and decadent, but with a healthy dose of spinach for good measure.